 If you’re a working professional, an online social work degree program can give you the flexibility to fit your studies into your current schedule.
 Many online MSW programs are designed for adult learners, allowing you to participate in classes weekly when it’s convenient for you.
 A quality distance-learning program will offer benefits such as robust student support, a nurturing academic community, and technology that enhances the learning experience.
 Some programs even offer academic residencies that let you meet and collaborate with peers and faculty face-to-face.

-From personal academic advising to career guidance to research and writing assistance, support is an essential part of a successful master’s in social work experience.
+From personal student success advising to career guidance to research and writing assistance, support is an essential part of a successful master’s in social work experience.
 As you review and compare online MSW programs, ask what specific support services are available to help students succeed.

 When you’re evaluating Master of Social Work degree programs, choosing an institution that’s accredited can help ensure you receive an excellent education.
 Accreditation is a mark of high-quality curriculum and faculty, and degrees from accredited universities are more likely to be recognized and valued by employers and recruiters.
 Information on accrediting bodies is available at the Council for Higher Education Accreditation’s website: www.chea.org.